catalystneuro/cohen-u01-to-nwb/src/kim_lab_to_nwb/conversion_notes.md

 # data(8,:) indicates the start of a stimulus (it is empty in this example)

 # Questions for the meeting on 2024-11-06
+* How is the data in the matlab aquired? which DAQ?
 * The data that you shared with us? is this associated with a paper? is this something you are interested on sharing on dandi?
 What are the expectations of the code
+No paper, what they want is some flexible set of routines that they can upload to DANDI.
 * The tiff format, what kind of microscope is it?
 Scanimage?
 If you could send me the model that would be useful.
+The microscope is self-made but for data acquisition they use Scanimage.
+They will send some metadata.
 * How is the stimuli presented?
-That is, I have two images, are they presented on time?`
+That is, I have two images, are they presented on time?` Those are images, a new dataset with the stimuli will be send to us.
+* How to synchronize the Videos, we should be aligned, we are dtecting crossin a threshold for hits.
+They are synchronized using the data in the DAQ.

 The data from the stimuli looks like this: